tristanlee85/edgio-go-sdk/internal/utils/README.md

 ### `utils.FilterList` Mandatory Params

-- `utils.FilterListParams.Needle`: The string that should be used to filter the provided list
+- `common.FilterListParams.Needle`: The string that should be used to filter the provided list
-- `utils.FilterListParams.Haystack`:  The list of items to be filtered byt the needle
+- `common.FilterListParams.Haystack`:  The list of items to be filtered byt the needle

 ### `utils.FilterList` Optional Params